PhoenixTales/phoenix-docs/vision/gothic-defined.md

 Low Fantasy reduces the amount of fantastical phenomena, so that those which remain feel more special and more believable at the same time.
 Another characteristic is that low fantasy does not establish out- or beyond-worldly entities (like gods) as blunt facts.
 It preserves at least the possibility of a (pseudo)-scientific or psychological explanation of the fantastical elements it presents, based on our own historical and physical understanding, to reinforce the notion that "it could have been" like that in an unknown past in an unknown kingdom.

----
+# Gothic Horror & the target audience

 ![Ron-Cobb_Demon_copyrighted.png](/Appendix/Inspirations/3rd-party_copyrighted/Ron-Cobb_Demon_copyrighted.png)

 Another underestimated aspect of true gothic fantasy, which is essential for gothic fiction in general, is the horror.
-While many fans of the franchise do not seem to consider it a substantial part of the game at all [the game was released with an age recommendation of 12 in Germany], this is not representative for the developers’ initial intentions.
+While many fans of the franchise do not seem to consider it a substantial part of the game at all [the game was released with an age recommendation of 12 in Germany], this is not representative for the developers’ initial intentions, to make a game for adults.
 In this interview that becomes especially clear:

 > [...]
 And we may discreetly cut it [the german version] compared to the international version, in order to get the USK-rating approved for age 16.
 (Tom Putzki, Hot Spot, 2/2000, S. 52)

 <!-- > (...)
 Und die [deutsche Version] werden wir wohl gegenüber der internationalen Fassung dezent entschärfen, um das angepeilte USK-Rating ab 16 Jahren zu bekommen.”
 (Tom Putzki, Hot Spot, 2/2000, S. 52)-->

 That said, they expected to receive a rating of 18 in Germany if they do not cut the game.
 The explicit passages and horror elements in Alex Wittmanns novel based on the earlier iterations of the story are also supporting this position.
 Today Piranha Bytes is talking about aiming for a rating for age 12 "as always", while back then they expected to get a rating for age 18 if they wouldn’t censor it in Germany.
-Explicit language, nakedness, orgies, racism, drugs (that you had to take yourself), blood, decapitation… there was enough horror for a gothic story and enough reason for a higher rating, of which not that much was left upon release.
+Explicit language, nakedness, sex, orgies, racism, drugs (that you had to take yourself), blood, decapitation… there was enough horror for a gothic story and enough reason for a higher rating, of which not that much was left upon release.

 ---

-To summarise: Gothic is both dark and low fantasy, but as a genre it is not equivalent to either; while it shares many of their characteristics it also includes the traditional elements of gothic fiction, which in combination represent *Gothic Fantasy*.
+To summarise: Gothic is both dark and low fantasy, but as a genre it is not equivalent to either; while it shares many of their characteristics it also includes the traditional elements of gothic fiction and presents an early medieval inspired world infused with modern gothic style, which in combination represent *Gothic Fantasy*.

 ## Gothic as an Immersive Sim